ekta-jhinjha/mwi-gilded-rose-expansion/README.md

 Surging Price Logic:
-A variable named counter has been used as static and int data type.
-Initially it is initialized with 0.
-When the first request will come, it will be incremented to 1.
-Then for any further request, this counter variable value will be incremented by 1.
-Another static variable named dtime has been used of LocalDateTime data type.
+A static ArrayList has been taken with data type LocalDateTime. static List<LocalDateTime>requestTimeLists=new ArrayList<LocalDateTime>();
-Whenever first request comes, this this dtime variable is initialized with time when this first request came.
+Whenever any request comes, we fetch time of current request.
+Then this time of current request is added to ArrayList object.
-Then we check the condition whenever counter value increased to more than 10.
-Here we fetch time of latest request and calculate its time difference when first request came.
-If we have counter value more than 10 and time difference is less than 1 and equal to 1 hour here, we initiate an increase in price by 10%.
-Assumption:
+We compare the time of latest request with time of all its prior requests till following 2 conditions meet:
+Count of viewing the items requests is more than 10 and time of these requests happened in less than or equal to 1 hour.
-Here I assumed the situation that we need to increase in price every time when there is more than 10 views per hour.
+Assumption:  Here I see there is need to increase in price only one time when there are more than 10 views  per hour.

-So again after increasing a price based on  10 views per hour condition,  counter variable is set to 0.  dtime variable will be the time when price increased.
+So, after increasing in price by 10% based on surging condition, when second time this condition meets, we are not increasing the price.
+This is achieved by using static boolean surgedPrice=false; in InventoryService.java So, after increasing price one time, we are setting this flag to true.
+If this flag is true we are not increasing the price again by 10% although above 2 conditions meet (more than 10 views per hour)
+Currently there is no logic given to de surge the price.
+If we go on increasing the price then price of item will become unrealistic.

 b.
 Choice of data format.
 Include one example of a request and response.